Select45rpm is a UK based Record Sales site. We sell Original 7" 45s by Mail Order.

 We Led The Way: Being Willing to Try Unknowns

 We championed the Good & Obscure that others sniffed at back in the earlier days as we always liked finding obscure goodies means we've started the interest in many items & they've grown in price & collectability since.
 Some take utterly ages to 'hit big'.
 How many even bothered with the Hipster Image 45 in 1991 as well as the Muldoons on Decca in 1986?
 We did & copies were easily found cheaply as unwanted.
 We hyped our copies well & they've grown to be big ticket items now.
 The Muldoons has still got a way to go.
 We got Jago Simms 'In Too Deep' in 1986, & have sold it at the right price several times yet RC doesn't list it until the 2012 issued book.
 That Craig Douglas 'Don't Mind If I Cry' Pye Northern one is also our Discovery from 1998, as is the Anita Bryant 'Minds Playing Tricks' one from 1987.
 The Lovelace Watkins UK Fontana one is ours too from about 2005.
 Being into all styles means you find gems from unlikely artists or genres and we've discovered many tunes that are slowly getting into the money at last.
 Ian McCulloch 'Down By The River' on Decca is ours from the late 1990s too.
 The wonderful Yellow 'Living A Lie' is our find from 1990, Buster Jangles' Flying Mattress a find in 1992 & there are plenty more we helped get known, Diana Dors 'So Little Time' we found in about 1996 & have known that Alexander Stone "Man In A Suitcase" since 1990, both just waking up now to the £ prices.
 Matt Monro 'Honey On The Vine' we first found in 2000 also.
 Very slow progress to get them to be main collectables.
 The Embassy label is now collected by many for the Music, beyond just being cover versions as many are strong versions in their own right, we've been hyping the Embassy goodies since the 1990s.
 Even more recently we still dig out the interesting gems, Rog[er] Whittaker "Mud Puddle" is a later find of ours too from 2010.
 A 2014 find was the Lucas 1966 Northern Soul on Polydor, now a big ticket item.
 Frankie Laine 'Jelly Coal Man' one of our recent finds too, now a wanted tune.
 Looking for Gems out of their expected Genre.
 Plenty more.
 It was more exciting back then as you can imagine, acetates & unknown then-unwanted stuff we had great fun with in the long-lost days of Record & Junk shops.
 Our talents in finding 'sleepers' is now more in the Hifi realm, as records sadly ain't what it usta be, if hifi buyers are far quicker to wake up to the goodies, we see a big change in the scene in the comparitively short time we've been doing our Hifi pages.
 Don't call us 'experts' though, we actally know what we are doing...
-There are those that don't like Dealers, those who expect 50p bootsale finds to be worth big money, forums & 45cat reveals this.
+There are those that don't like Dealers, those who expect 50p bootsale finds to be worth big money, forums & 45dog reveals this.
 Yet as time goes on Dealers get fewer & prices have dropped even on the best stuff.
 Ebay may bring silly prices on some items but generally without many Dealers & Shops now the prices ain't what they used to be & we know from the above titles we discovered, it could take Ten Years for a good unknown to get realised as a Main Collectable.
 Those tiresome types that expect it for nothing then on deciding to sell up then demand prices in excess of what we'd even ask for are slimy Hypocrites.
 When ebay first got popular, dealers found buyers preferring to take chances on ebay low prices for unreliable grades but be sure these types will always come back meekly for something good a Dealer has as they must buy it.
 The Record Scene is what is it now for the efforts of Dealers, DJs & collectors who made Bootleg LPs of the best stuff.
 Records are only worth good prices if knowledge of them is known & therefore a demand is there, the amount of collectors willing to pay does change as older names fade away & sell up, newer buyers generally only go for established items, if via the ability to hear the tracks, newer buyers will buy a tune if they like it, but it needs others to agree it's good first.
 We've spend years buying 45s that looked interesting, some were great, some were not worth buying but we help keep it alive...

 What Do We Know?

 From a Lifetime of Shuffling Vinyl looking to try any 45 we didn't know about, especially UK 1950s & 1960s singles, we probably know more UK 45s for their Music than anyone else.
 In the early days of Street Shops, Junk Shops & Boot Sales records were plentiful & not much wanted unlike the late 1990s burst that we certainly helped fuel.
 We played them for the Music, who the artists were & tedious things like Matrix numbers we never cared for.
 This is how we discovered many great 45s out of an Artist's usual genre.
 We know of the Record Sites that list all the singles, inviting you to give your info for free & they make money from it & the advertisers.
 We could easily rate 100,000+ singles specialising in all types of UK singles, Jamaican Reggae & USA Blues, R&B & Soul.
 We could add info for many hundreds of 45s that are missing, but there's the rub.
 No money in it & like Mr PP says about his expert work based more on record details than the music, to have it plagarised with no credit is miserable.
 The Troll & Ungrateful Bastard aspect is a big problem too online in all things today, so we just stay away.
 We did have lots of Contract Pressing info on this site that is now "Common Knowledge" & ripped off by other sites, Orlake pressings & Oriole pressings especially that we now just leave the 2004 written Beatles Contracts page & our Research into the 1954-59 London 45s with our work on Golds & Late Tris seriously having helped the Record Market.
+(Deleted May 2022).
 We could give all our Life's Info for free to other sites to help the Ailing Record Market, to rate all the vinyl we know would be easy as the memory is packed with the familiarity of too many songs.
 We see how our Hifi pages have helped the Hifi scene.
 The Record Scene is getting narrower by the year, the last 5 years have seen even established Big Money 45s failing yet the rarest of the rare can be very unpredictable, often on the London Golds.
 Prices are dipping back to the mid 1990s level again.
 But if anyone wants to pay for us to make their amateurish listing site into a very much better one, then we have a Lifetime of Info that will fade away with us as time goes on.
 Music is very important.
+YouTube is the outlet now, see the link above, ours & others.

 As The Record Market Changes, So Do We